Behind the picket line: Kaiser’s striking engineers seek ‘pay parity’ with peers in walkout

 You can’t miss what resembles a makeshift campsite at the northeast corner of the busy intersection at Bicentennial Way and Mendocino Avenue in Santa Rosa.

-It’s been there 35 days and counting.
+It’s been there five weeks and counting.
 When you slowly drive by or stop for a closer look, as I did, it’s clear this is far from a recreational experience.
 As the sign hanging on front of one of two tents states, “Engineering on strike.”

 The protagonists are the stationary and biomedical engineers employed by Kaiser Permanente, the big California hospital operator and one of the nation’s largest nonprofit health care providers.